 Before using the portal there are some things you need to know:

-‘Work capacity’ is a legislative term.
+‘Work capacity’ is a legal term.

 In general terms a work capacity decision is a decision by an insurer about whether you can work, for how long and at what type of work, which has an impact on the types of entitlement you can receive.